 We were founded in 1968 when Dr. Catherine Hamlin visited the UK to speak about the devastating impact of obstetric fistula in Ethiopia at Birmingham University.
-Our founders Harold Burnett and Professor Hugh Maclaren subsequently established Hamlin Fistula UK to support the Addis Ababa Fistula Hospital.
+Our founders Harold Burnett and Professor Hugh Maclaren subsequently established Hamlin Fistula UK to raise funds and awareness to support the Addis Ababa Fistula Hospital.

-Today the organisation in Ethiopia has expanded and includes five regional hospitals, the Hamlin College of Midwives and Desta Mender, a rehabilitative farm and training centre for long-term patients.
-To date, Hamlin has treated close to 60,000 women and all centres are run sustainably in partnership with the Ethiopian Ministry of Health.
+Today the organisation in Ethiopia has expanded and includes five regional hospitals, the Hamlin College of Midwives and Desta Mender, a rehabilitation centre for long-term patients.
+To date, Hamlin has treated over 60,000 women and all our centres are run sustainably in liaison with the Ethiopian Ministry of Health.